4xush/IT-Business-Shop-Manager/README.md

 ## Contributing

 Fork the repo, make your changes, and submit a pull request.
-Issues and feature requests are welcome—let’s level up ShopSync Manager together!
+Issues and feature requests are welcome—let's level up ShopSync Manager together!

 ## Acknowledgments

-Built with 🔥 by Ayush Kumar for shop owners everywhere.
-Big thanks to the JavaFX and SQLite communities!
+Built by Ayush Kumar for shop owners everywhere.